 What other legislation applies to home-based businesses?

 To run certain businesses, you must seek a licence.
 Also, you'll need planning permission if you want to make significant changes to your property.
 This could be opposed.
 You can also run into problems if you become a nuisance to your neighbours, for example, through strange smells, excessive delivery or customer vehicles.
 And whether yours is simply a small sole trader business, or even a part-time venture, you must inform HM Revenue & Customs or register with Companies House.
-All earnings must be declared, of course.
+All earnings must be declared, of course and tax may be payable.

 What about insurance?